 The upcoming Maruti Suzuki Swift was launched in Japan towards the end of 2016 and it made its European debut at Geneva Motor Show back in March 2017.
 It will be launched in February and introduce itself to the public at Delhi Auto Expo but before that the official debut is scheduled for January 3rd week.

 Based on the fourth generation global model, India could be one of the first countries to receive the new car after Europe.
 Maruti’s Gujarat manufacturing facility is more likely to export new Swift hatchback to several Asian and European nations as well as producing it for domestic market.

 2018 Maruti Suzuki Swift India Price

 |Base Petrol||Rs.
 5.10 Lakh|

-The 2017 Swift is more likely to get 1.0-litre turbocharged Boosterjet petrol engine alongside the existing mills.
-It’s expected to have the Fiat-sourced 1.3-litre Multijet diesel engine initially and the powerful 1.5-litre diesel developed in-house could come in at a later time.
+The 2018 Swift is more likely to get a 1.0-litre turbocharged Boosterjet petrol engine alongside the existing mills in the later stages of its lifespan.
+It’s expected to have the Fiat-sourced 1.3-litre Multijet diesel engine initially and the powerful 1.5-litre diesel developed in-house could come in the due course.

 Although, some claims say the 1.2-litre K-Series engine will get an upgrade, we think it will retain the existing power and torque figures.
 The DOHC engine with Multipoint injection will make 83 bhp at 6,000 rpm and 115 Nm at 4,000 rpm.
 The 1.3-litre turbo-diesel DDiS engine will continue to churn out 74 bhp at 4,000 rpm and 190 Nm at 2,000 rpm.